ZhexinXu/zhexinxu.github.io/_pages/about.md

   - /about.html
 ---

 Hi there!
-I'm a second-year PhD student in Brain and Congitive Sciences at U of Rochester.
-My research focuses on computational and neurophysiological approaches to study visual information processing in the brain.
+I'm a second-year PhD student in Brain and Cognitive Sciences at U of Rochester.
+My research focuses on using computational and neurophysiological approaches to study visual information processing in the brain.
 Check out other pages for more info!